Self-play RL · runs entirely in your browser

 Zero out one input channel at a time and measure how much the policy distribution shifts (KL divergence).
 On 600 stratified states with the multi-legal filter — i.e. only states where the network actually has a choice — Token 3's channel comes out at KL ≈ 0.85, more than 2× the next-highest token (T1 at 0.38).

 This was a surprise.
 The four tokens are interchangeable under the rules, so a symmetric encoder shouldn't single one out.
-The asymmetry is real and points at the input encoding itself — directly motivating V13.5's token-symmetric collapse experiment in the queue above.
+The asymmetry was real and pointed at the input encoding itself — directly motivating V13.5's token-symmetric collapse, and ultimately V15.2's identity-free encoding.

 EXPERIMENT 3 · LINEAR PROBES